 Exclusive Interview with Clemson TE Jordan Leggett

-Just before the Clemson pro day goes tomorrow, I had the opportunity to speak with their starting TE Jordan Leggett.
+Just before the Clemson pro day occurs tomorrow, I had the opportunity to speak with their starting TE Jordan Leggett.
 Having won the National Championship this season, the Clemson pro day is sure to attract a large crowd as they possess a number of impressive prospects.
 Plenty eyes will be on Leggett, who will be running the 40 yard dash for the first time after not doing so at the combine.
-In this exclusive sit down, we discuss a strange encounter that occurred at the combine, his fit at the next level, and much more.
+In this exclusive interview, we discuss a strange encounter that Leggett was faced with at the combine, his fit at the next level, and much more.
 Some video analysis is also included.
 Enjoy.

 Thanks for taking the time to speak with us Jordan.